google-research/timesfm/README.md

 We recommend at least 16GB RAM to load TimesFM dependencies.

-## Update - Sep.
-12, 2024
+## Update - Dec.
+30, 2024
-- We have released full pytorch support (excluding PEFT parts).
-- Shoutout to @tanmayshishodia for checking in PEFT methods like LoRA and DoRA.
-- To install TimesFM, you can now simply do: `pip install timesfm`.
+- We are launching a 500m checkpoint as a part of TimesFM-2.0 release.
 - Launched [finetuning support](https://github.com/google-research/timesfm/blob/master/notebooks/finetuning.ipynb) that lets you finetune the weights of the pretrained TimesFM model on your own data.
 - Launched [~zero-shot covariate support](https://github.com/google-research/timesfm/blob/master/notebooks/covariates.ipynb) with external regressors.
 More details [here](https://github.com/google-research/timesfm?tab=readme-ov-file#covariates-support).